 - azoospermic or vasectomized males,

 - saliva following showering,

 - digital penetration,

 - no ejaculation,

-- aged or improperly stored sexual assault kits where sperm cells may be degraded, and
+- aged or improperly stored sexual assault kits in which sperm cells may be degraded, and

 - extended time intervals between incident and collection.

-Y-STR testing is more sensitive than common biological fluid screening methods, such as traditional serology techniques, and even some quantification methods that screen for total amounts of male and human DNA.1 Thus, Y-STR profiles have been developed in cases where seminal fluid or sperm were not detected by serology or when quantified male DNA is at a low level or even below the limit of detection.
-Y-STR analysis provides some hope in reinvestigating cases that may have gone cold, have screened negative, or produced only the victim's DNA.
+Y-STR testing is more sensitive than common biological fluid screening methods, such as traditional serology techniques, and even some quantification methods that screen for total amounts of male and human DNA.1 Thus, Y-STR profiles have been developed in cases in which seminal fluid or sperm were not detected by serology or when quantified male DNA is at a low level or even below the limit of detection.
+Y-STR analysis provides hope in reinvestigating sexual assault cases that may have gone cold, have screened negative, or have produced only the victim's DNA.

-Y-STR Analysis: New Hope for Cold Cases
+Y-STR Analysis: New Hope for Sexual Assault Cases